Sales promotion - Sales promotions are short-term incentives to encourage the purchase or sale of a product or service.

 There are three types of sales promotion strategies: Push, Pull, or a combination of the two.

 A push strategy involves convincing trade intermediary channel members to "push" the product through the distribution channels to the ultimate consumer via promotions and personal selling efforts.
 The company promotes the product through a reseller who in turn promotes it to yet another reseller or the final consumer.
-Trade-promotion objectives are to persuade retailers or wholesalers to carry a brand, give a brand shelf space, promote a brand in advertising, and/or push a brand to final consumers.
+Trade-promotion objectives are to persuade retailers or wholesalers to carry or sell a brand, give a brand shelf space, promote a brand in advertising, and/or push a brand to final consumers.
 Typical tactics employed in push strategy are: allowances, buy-back guarantees, free trials, contests, specialty advertising items, discounts, displays, and premiums.